jessecdaniels/cooldads/README.md

 ## Current Features
     1. Use a fetch method to grab a random Dad Joke.
-    3. Create and "Cool Dads Meme" array and iterate over it
+    2. Create and "Cool Dads Meme" array and iterate over it
+    3. If else statement
     2. Responsive website design

 ## Possible Features: